GitauHarrison/maliMALI-marketplace-using-flask/README.md

 - Customer:
     - Purchases products they want

-Majority of the functionality is developed to improve a customer's shopping experience.
-A customer can easily search for shops near him.
-The search query returns a list of vendors closest to him, adequately marked on the map.
-During checkout, a customer pays using the Lipa Na Mpesa service from Safaricom.
-Successful purchases sees that a customer receives free talking time top-up.
-This also happens to the vendor.
-The main objective is to appreciate both the vendor and the customer for using the platform.

 To test the live app, use these credentials (if you don't want to create your own):

 - Admin: